When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Related work

 \subsubsection{Types of explanations}

 Different types of explanations exist depending on how the explanation is conveyed:

-\paragraph{Feature-based explanations:} assign an importance score to each feature in the input, based on their relevance for the output classification.
-Common feature-based explanations (specially in the image domain) are activation or saliency maps, which highlight the most relevant parts of the input.
-Other approaches are based on perturbation-based methods, which alter an input (for instance, by removing or masking some regions) to assess which parts are the most relevant ones for the prediction.
-Although feature-based explanations such as saliency maps are the most employed ones in the literature (particularly in the image domain), previous works have identified that such explanations can be unreliable and misleading \cite{kim2018interpretability,hase2019interpretable,chen2020concept,rudin2019stop,lipton2018mythos,kindermans2019reliability}.
+\begin{itemize} \item \emph{Feature-based explanations:} assign an importance score to each feature in the input, based on their relevance for the output classification.
+Common feature-based explanations (especially in the image domain) are activation or saliency maps {\mfrr \citep{simonyan2014deep}}, which highlight the most relevant parts of the input. {\mfrr Despite their extensive use, } previous works have identified that such explanations can be unreliable and misleading \citep{kim2018interpretability,hase2019interpretable,chen2020concept,rudin2019stop,lipton2018mythos,kindermans2019reliability}.

-\paragraph{Example-based explanations:} the explanation is based on comparing the similarity between the input at hand and a set of \textit{prototypical} inputs that are representative of the predicted class.
+\item \emph{Example-based explanations:} the explanation is based on comparing the similarity between the input at hand and a set of \textit{prototypical} inputs that are representative of the predicted class.
 Thus, the classification of a given input sample is justified by the similarity between it and the prototypes of the predicted class.
-We will refer to these types of explanations as \textbf{prototype-based explanations} in the paper, although different forms of example-based explanation exist, such as the strategy proposed in \cite{koh2017understanding}, where influence functions are employed to estimate the training images \textit{most responsible} for a prediction.
-Recent works have integrated prototype-based explanations directly in the learning process of neural networks, so that the classification is based on the similarities between the input and a set of prototypes \cite{li2018deep,chen2019this,hase2019interpretable,alvarez-melis2018robust}, achieving a more interpretable reasoning.
-The prototypes can represent an entire input describing one class (e.g., a prototypical handwritten digit "1" in digit classification) \cite{li2018deep}, or represent image-parts or semantic concepts \cite{chen2019this,alvarez-melis2018robust,hase2019interpretable}.
+We will also refer to these types of explanations as \emph{prototype-based explanations} in the paper, although different forms of example-based explanation exist, such as the strategy proposed in \citet{koh2017understanding}, where influence functions are employed to estimate the training images \textit{most responsible} for a prediction.
+Recent works have integrated prototype-based explanations directly in the learning process of neural networks, so that the classification is based on the similarities between the input and a set of prototypes \citep{li2018deep,chen2019this,hase2019interpretable,alvarez-melis2018robust}, achieving a more interpretable reasoning.
+The prototypes can represent an entire input describing one class (e.g., a prototypical handwritten digit "1" in digit classification) \citep{li2018deep}, or represent image-parts or semantic concepts \citep{chen2019this,alvarez-melis2018robust,hase2019interpretable}.

+\item \emph{Rule-based explanations:} these explanation methods aim to expose the reasoning of a model in a simplified or human-understandable set of rules, such as logic-rules or if-then-else rules, which represent a natural form of explanations for humans {\mfrr \citep{lakkaraju2019faithful,vanderwaa2021evaluating}}.
+Rule-based explanations are particularly well-suited when the input contains features which are easily interpretable.